Grey Poupon: Advertising

-Heublein increased the visibility and name recognition of their mustard brand with a 1980s commercial pointing out that "one can enjoy the finer things of life with white wine mustard without paying high prices", in which a Rolls-Royce pulls up alongside another Rolls-Royce, and a passenger in one asks "Pardon me, would you have any Grey Poupon?"
-The other responds, "But of course!"
-The closing shot is of the Grey Poupon jar being passed between the vehicles.
+Heublein increased the visibility and name recognition of their mustard brand with a 1981 commercial pointing out that "one can enjoy the finer things of life with white wine mustard without paying high prices", in which a Rolls-Royce pulls up alongside another Rolls-Royce, and a passenger in one asks "Pardon me, would you have any Grey Poupon?"
+The other responds, "But of course!", followed by the jar of Grey Poupon being passed between the vehicles.
 In one variation, the characters are on the Orient Express.

 The commercial spawned a number of variations, often comedic; a 1991 version features Ian Richardson asking Paul Eddington if he has any Grey Poupon, to which Eddington replies, "But of course", then motions for his driver to speed away.
 It is implied that they are playing the roles of the fictitious British Prime Ministers Francis Urquhart (from House of Cards) and Jim Hacker (from Yes, Prime Minister), respectively.
 Another commercial included the introduction of a plastic squeeze bottle, wherein the bottle makes a flatulent noise, much to the mortification of the driver.

 The advertising campaign helped solidify Grey Poupon's status as a product associated with the wealthy; in 1992, Grey Poupon had the strongest correlation between a person's income and whether or not they used the product.

-In 2013, Grey Poupon created a new advertisement, playing upon the 1980s commercial, displaying a duel between the driver who took the Grey Poupon jar (played by British actor Frazer Douglas) being chased down by the mustard's original owner (played by American actor Rod McCary).
+In 2013, Grey Poupon created a new advertisement, playing upon the 1980s commercial, an action movie spoof where the driver who took the Grey Poupon jar (played by British actor Frazer Douglas) is chased down by the mustard's original owner (played by American actor Rod McCary).
 The spot was nominated for an Emmy for best commercial.